 Results: The error code 453 would occur.
 The system checked that the diagnosis field was complete.
 Next, the system verified that the HIC number was entered.
-RAPS then verified that the HIC number was in the MBD and the beneficiary was eligible.
+RAPS then verified that the HIC number was on the common tables and the beneficiary was eligible.
 The diagnosis was determined to be a valid diagnosis.
 However, the diagnosis was not valid for the sex.
 This diagnosis cluster was rejected and not stored in the RAPS database.

-6.2 Resolving Error Codes
+5.2 Resolving Error Codes